 Make sure you have a car emergency kit.
 You can read more about this in our article about baby’s first winter safety tips.

-8. Decorate the nursery
+8. Decorate the baby nursery for Christmas

 9. Start a holiday book basket.